 1. What kinds of Special Educational Needs (SEN) does the school cater for?

-St John's is a mainstream primary school and welcomes children with SEN in one or more of the following areas:
+St John's Upper Holloway Ce Primary School is a mainstream primary school and welcomes children and young people with SEN in one or more of the following areas: